 Reasons to avoid Thinkific

 - No integrated live streaming: To run live classes, webinars, or coaching sessions, you’ll need to use an integration, which could add extra costs.
+For more comprehensive streaming options, look at Thinkific alternatives.

 - Limited spaces in communities: Each Thinkific plan comes with a limit on the number of spaces you can add to your community, which may pose a challenge if you prioritize significant community engagement.